Skip to content

 1. Membership and officers.

-The membership of the Committee with full voting rights consists of 12 Tenure-line or Career-line faculty members, with a majority of Tenured faculty, who shall represent the University faculty as a whole and not any particular academic college or area.
-The membership slate will be voted on by the Senate, upon recommendation of the Executive Committee, which should assure in the recommendation process that the large colleges or areas will have adequate representation, and that ordinarily there is no more than one member from the same college or area.
-The terms of voting members are four years, as with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, and members may serve a maximum of two consecutive terms and then shall be ineligible for nomination for another term until at least one year has elapsed following the expiration of their terms of office.
-The immediate Past Senate President (or other Senate Presidential Officer as designee in case of absence) will be the Chair of the committee (who shall vote only to break a tie), and a vice-Chair will be elected by the voting members of the Committee.
-The President-elect and the President of the Senate will be non-voting ex-officio members of the Committee.The President of the University and the two Senior Vice Presidents (or their designees) will be non-voting ex-officio members of the Committee and serve as liaisons between the administration’s strategic planning activities and the Committee, assuring that all strategic initiatives proposed by the administration receive adequate input from the Committee.
-The administration should inform the Committee of important strategic planning issues each year on a schedule that allows for such adequate Committee input.
+The membership of SACUSP with full voting rights consists of 12 Tenure-line or Career-line faculty members, with a majority of Tenured faculty, who shall represent the University Faculty as a whole and not any particular Academic College or area.
+The membership slate will be voted on by the Senate, upon recommendation of the ASEC, which should assure in the recommendation process that the large colleges or areas have adequate representation, and that ordinarily there is no more than one member from the same college or area.
+The terms of voting members are four years, and as with Senate standing committees generally, the terms are staggered so that an approximately equal number are elected each year, and members may serve a maximum of two consecutive terms and then shall be ineligible for nomination for another term until at least one year has elapsed following the expiration of their terms of office.
+The immediate past senate president (or other senate presidential officer as designee in case of absence) will be the Chair of SACUSP (who shall vote only to break a tie), and a vice-Chair will be elected by the voting members of the SACUSP.
+The president-elect and the senate president will be non-voting ex-officio members of the SACUSP.

 2. Functions.

-The Senate Advisory Committee on University Strategic Planning may establish its own internal rules which shall provide that individual faculty members are entitled to submit information to the Committee and that Committee members will hold in strict confidence all budget and planning information which the Committee receives on a confidential basis from the University President or other administrative officers of the University.
+2. The SACUSP may establish its own internal rules which shall provide that individual faculty members are entitled to submit information to the SACUSP and that SACUSP members will hold in strict confidence all budget and planning information that the SACUSP receives on a confidential basis from the university president or other administrative officers of the university.
+The SACUSP should respond to directions from the Senate, while retaining the freedom to set its own agenda.

-The Committee should respond to directions from the Senate, while retaining the freedom to set its own agenda.
-The Committee's principal roles are to (1) consult with the University administration, and present and argue for the views and interests of the whole faculty in the administration's long-range academic and budgetary planning and (2) identify and bring to the attention of the Academic Senate various long- range, strategic issues, decisions and challenges that should be addressed in furthering the University’s missions and positioning the University to be responsive to the demands of a changing and competitive environment.
-The goal of the Committee is to assure that academic interests such as academic freedom, academic excellence and principles of shared governance are considered when developing the long-term strategic directions of the University.
-The Committee should strive to persuade the administration to make critical long term budgetary and academic policy decisions in as open and public a way as possible.
+3. The SACUSP's principal roles are to (1) consult with the university administration and present and argue for the views and interests of the University Faculty in the administration's long-range academic and budgetary planning and (2) identify and bring to the attention of the Senate various long-range, strategic issues, decisions, and challenges that should be addressed in furthering the university’s missions and positioning the university to be responsive to the demands of a changing and competitive environment.

-1. Provide a forum for individual faculty members to submit information on long term strategic budget and planning.
+1. Provide a forum for individual faculty members to submit information on long-term strategic budget and planning.

-3. Consult with the University administration on developing a transparent process for long term strategic planning.
+3. Consult with the university administration on developing a transparent process for long-term strategic planning.

 1. Membership and officers